Bristol Relationships is an exciting new training initiative being put together by Barbara Bloomfield, Dominique Sakoilsky, Rex Baird and Zoe Baird.

 Dominique is passionate about her relationship work, feeling that bringing health, understanding and self reflection to our relationship patterns means that healthy, positive relationships can become a foundation for life.
 Dominique has developed a multi-disciplinary style, which is integrative in its basis, and offers a warm, insightful approach to her clients.

 Rex has always been fascinated by the dynamics of human relationships and this eventually led him to train, qualify and start working as a Couple Counsellor with Relate Avon in Bristol in 2003.
 In 2007 he was part of the small team that set-up the Family Counselling Service at Relate, along with Barbara and Dominique.
-He continues to work there with families, couples and individuals.
+He left Relate in 2018 to focus on his private practice and developing Bristol Relationships.

 Rex holds a Postgraduate Diploma in Social Sciences from the University of Bristol, as well as numerous post-qualification awards through Relate including working with domestic violence and abuse, mental health difficulties and adult survivors of sexual abuse.